Return to the BUILD

 I completed this step earlier with Steps 23-24, but we do need to insert the short remaining red wire into the hole at the corner (arrow below):

 Wow, what an issue!
 Now I understand why so many builders dread this issue.
 All of this work took me about 4 hours to do, but I think the results are spectacular, especially with the help of the Mini Cable Ties from Mike Lane!
 You may notice I have not cut any of the excess cable ties off yet.
 This will come later once I know all the interior wiring has been added and I can secure everything where it needs to go.
 There is more wiring in the next issue, so keep up your energy and let’s continue on!
-The only non-wiring part in this issue is the plastic Separator.

 Issue 49 – Interior: Seat Belts (Inner), Decorative Wiring